Conner Habib

-Andre Khalil (born August 23, 1977), better known by his pseudonym and stage name Conner Habib, is an American writer, podcaster, academic, activist and former pornographic actor of Syrian and Irish descent.
+Conner Habib (born Andre Khalil, August 23, 1977), is an American writer, podcaster, academic, activist and former pornographic actor of Syrian and Irish descent.
 He hosts Against Everyone With Conner Habib, a podcast where he discusses current events and politics, as well as philosophy, science and spiritual ideas by himself or with guests.
-Habib has written for numerous publications, including BuzzFeed, Salon.com, MEL Magazine, The Stranger, Vice, Slate, and The Irish Times.
+Habib's debut novel, Hawk Mountain, was published by W. W. Norton & Company on July 5, 2022, and was longlisted for the PEN/Faulkner Award for Fiction.
+He has written for numerous publications, including BuzzFeed, Salon.com, MEL Magazine, The Stranger, Vice, Slate, and The Irish Times.
 As an adult performer, Habib has appeared in pornographic scenes in films distributed by companies such as Titan Media, Men.com, Falcon Entertainment, and Raging Stallion Studios.

 Early life

-Andre Khalil was born on August 23, 1974, to a Syrian father and an Irish-American mother.
-He grew up in Catasauqua, Pennsylvania, in a home environment he describes as “irreligious”.
-His parents divorced during his childhood, and both have since remarried.
-Habib would frequently visit Ireland, his mother's homeland, in later years.
+Andre Khalil was born on August 23, 1977, to a Syrian father and an Irish-American mother.
+He grew up in Catasauqua, Pennsylvania, in a home environment he describes as "areligious".
 Habib described himself as having a rebellious streak growing up: he recalled spending his teenage years immersed in the Pennsylvania punk scene, and that he once stole a book that deals with occult topics from the school library.

 Khalil was first exposed to pornography at a young age when he was watching television with his family via a cable-cheater box which stole channels from their neighbors: Khalil's father accidentally happened upon a channel dedicated to adult pornographic content, but the remote control failed to respond when they attempted to change channels.
 Khalil credited the experience for instigating his curiosity about pornography that persisted to his adulthood, and led him to question what he believed to be the disconnect between society's consistent stigmatization of sexual imagery and the desire for the same by its members.